 Both "Leadership" and "Business promotion" were items with scores showing much room for improvement, with the Company trailing global consumer goods firms and other high-performing companies.
 In the drastically changing business environment brought about by the COVID-19 pandemic, employees need reassurance through frequent communication and transparency of Company and management team decision-making, strategies, and responses to change.
-It is also essential for employees question In our company, decision-making occurs at the right level of management to understand the direction the Company plans to move in, as well as expectations towards their role, so they can regain pride and confidence that they can grow and contribute.
+It is also essential for employees to understand the direction the Company plans to move in, as well as expectations towards their role, so they can regain pride and confidence that they can grow and contribute.